DrBaxR/rust-db/docs/indexing.md

 ## Extendible Hashing

 The implementation details of the extendible hashing scheme used in this project can be found in task #3 of the [CMU Fall 2023 Index Assignment](https://15445.courses.cs.cmu.edu/fall2023/project2/).
+For the general details of the algorithm, check [this](https://www.geeksforgeeks.org/extendible-hashing-dynamic-approach-to-dbms/).

 ### Interface